Curated OER

 Rhymes

 Students complete rhyming word activities.
-In this rhyming words lesson plan, students play an online game for rhyming words and recite a well known nursery rhyme as a class.
-Students pick out words from the poem that rhyme and...
+For this rhyming words lesson, students play an online game for rhyming words and recite a well known nursery rhyme as a class.
+Students pick out words from the poem that rhyme and brainstorm...

 Curated OER